-David Munkittrick is an associate in the Litigation Department.
+David Munkittrick is an associate in the Litigation Department and a member of the Antitrust Practice Group..
 His practice encompasses a broad variety of complex commercial litigation and focuses on antitrust and intellectual property matters.
 He has litigated copyright, trademark, entertainment, antitrust and privacy matters in courts around the country, and is accredited by the International Association of Privacy Professionals as a Certified Information Privacy Professional.

 Representative successes include:

 Katz v.
 The Donna Karan Company LLC (S.D.N.Y.
 2014): Won dismissal of purported class action against Donna Karan brought under the Fair and Accurate Credit Transaction Act.

 Mathew Enterprise Inc. v.
 Chrysler Group LLC (N.D.
 Cal.
 2013): Won partial dismissal of antitrust claims brought under the Robinson-Patman Act (pending).

 Francescatti v.
 Germanotta (N.D.
 Ill.
 2011): Won summary judgment in music copyright dispute (pending).

 Buday v.
 New York Yankees Partnership (2d Cir.
 2011): Won dismissal, affirmed on appeal, of copyright suit.